 How do the designers and creative agencies you respect present themselves verbally and visually?
 As you brand yourself, study other successful brands.
 Observing what they're doing right — and wrong — can help you enhance your own branding.

 While it's tempting to start your branding process by sketching a personal logo, that's not the place to begin.
 To effectively brand yourself, make a list of your skills, experience and qualities.
 What do you love to do?
 Who are your ideal clients?
 Develop a list of words that reflect who you are, personally and professionally.

 4. Find your unique offering

 Thinking about your competition, consider what you bring to the table: a unique perspective, a specific skill or a way of working that's different from every other graphic designer in your area.

 5. Make it authentic

 When you brand yourself, you have to live it in every interaction you have with clients or prospective employers.
 When you're comfortable in your own skin, your authenticity shines through, which makes you appear more genuine and trustworthy.

 6. Craft your story

 Take a stab at writing your professional bio.
-If this is a daunting task, consider hiring a writer to help you.
+If this becomes a daunting task, consider hiring a copywriter to help.